Frequencyz/learn-co-sandbox/stuff/my_new_directory/README.md

-This is my readme file
+This is my readme file.
 Reading is fundamental.
+Coding is fun.